Kristján Einar: Testing

 Einar at an Atlantic Championship test.

-Kristján Einar started his career testing Formula BMW with Carlin Motorsport for the second half of the 2007 season, aiming at entering the 2008 Formula BMW UK championship.
-When the FBMW UK changed into Formula BMW Europe Kristján was offered to test more powerful cars with Carlin Motorsport and 7 months to the day he first drove a single seater, he was on the grid of the British Formula 3.
+Kristján started his career testing Formula BMW with Carlin Motorsport for the second half of the 2007 season, aiming at entering the 2008 Formula BMW UK championship.
+When the FBMW UK changed into Formula BMW Europe Kristján was offered to test more powerful cars with Carlin Motorsport and seven months to the day he first drove a single seater, he was on the grid of the British Formula 3.

 After a full year of successful racing in Britain, Kristján started looking elsewhere, and headed off to the USA, to test for the famous Newman Wachs Racing for the Atlantic Championship.
 After a good outing at Sebring International Raceway Kristján was about to sign up for the 2009 Atlantic Championship season when sponsorship fell through.

-Kristján Einar has always had a passion for sportscars, and in 2009 he was offered to try out the new Formula Le Mans Cup prototype at the Paul Ricard Circuit in France.
+Kristján has always had a passion for sportscars, and in 2009, he was offered to try out the new Formula Le Mans Cup prototype at the Paul Ricard Circuit in France.